 A small team of Daily Kos employees with many years of experience and deep expertise meets regularly to consider potential endorsements, and when its members are in agreement, Daily Kos will issue an endorsement.

 In addition, the Daily Kos Elections section of our site covers downballot races as comprehensively as possible.
 We have a team of dedicated election nerds who devote themselves to assessing candidates and races.
 Information this squad produces is continually shared with the endorsements team.

 But where do we get endorsement ideas?
 From all over!
 Endorsements team members and the Elections department scour the news daily, talk to knowledgeable operatives and activists, and consult with other members of the Daily Kos staff.

 We are also very eager for input from the Daily Kos community.
-Even in the universe of offices we focus on, there are thousands of races and even more candidates, and no matter how hard we try, we can’t possibly know everything ourselves.
-But Daily Kos members live in every state and district, and you’re going to know stuff we simply won’t.
+Even in the universe of offices we focus on, there are thousands of races and even more candidates, and no matter how hard we try, we can't possibly know everything ourselves.
+But Daily Kos members live in every state and district, and they're going to know stuff we simply won't.
 Help make us smarter and make your voice heard by proposing ideas for us.
 You can find links to do so at the top of this post.